 HTR Corp. held a 100% interest in the Strickland Property located in southwest Newfoundland.
-During the year ended June 30, 2020, management has determined it will no longer pursue an exploration program on this property and as a result has recorded a write-down of \$497,813.
+During the year ended June 30, 2020, management has determined it will no longer pursue an exploration program on this property and as a result has recorded a write-down of \$497,813 during the year ended June 30, 2020.